-The Board of Education of the Gouverneur Central School District is committed to providing fostering a safe and orderly school environment where students may receive, can learn and district personnel may can deliver high-quality educational services without disruption. or interference.
-Responsible behavior by students, teachers, other district personnel, parents and other visitors is essential to achieving this goal.
+The Board of Education of the Gouverneur Central School District is committed to fostering a safe and orderly school environment where students can learn and district personnel can deliver high-quality educational services without disruption.
 Achieving this goal requires responsible behavior from students, teachers, staff, parents, and all visitors.

-The district has a upholds long-standing set of expectations for conduct on school property and at school functions, rooted in the values of These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty, and integrity.
-The Board recognizes the need to clearly define these expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct, and to ensure that discipline, when necessary, is administered promptly and fairly.
-To this end, the Board adopts this code of conduct ("code").
+The district upholds long-standing expectations for conduct on school property and at school functions, rooted in the values of civility, mutual respect, citizenship, character, tolerance, honesty, and integrity.
 To ensure these expectations are clearly defined, the Board establishes this Code of Conduct ("Code"), which outlines acceptable behavior, potential consequences for misconduct and the fair and timely administration of discipline when necessary.

-Unless otherwise indicated, stated, this eCode applies to all students, school personnel, parents, and other visitors when while on school property or attending a school functions.
+Unless otherwise stated, this Code applies to all students, school personnel, parents, and visitors while on school property or attending school functions.